joshrendek/proxmox-enhanced-api/README.md

 ]
 ```

-## Authentication

-It will use the same auth mechanism as the Proxmox API and will just proxy auth requests to verify them against the regular API.
-It will also provide the ability to just use the user/pass instead of a ticket.

 ## Guest VM IP API

 - [x] Ability to list all VMs on host with MACs and IPs

 ## VM to DNS Registration

-- [ ] Take all VMs and provide the ability to register them to a DNS Provider configured in the `config file`
+- [x] Take all VMs and provide the ability to register them to a DNS Provider configured in the `config file`
 - [ ] Initial providers:
-  - [ ] CloudFlare
+  - [x] CloudFlare
   - [ ] Route53